r0k5t4r/tf-esxi-kolla-ansible/README.md

-# Deploy OpenStack Yoga, Zed or Antelope (2023.1) on a single ESXi node, no vCenter required, with Kolla-Ansible using Terraform and Cloud-init
+# Deploy OpenStack Yoga, Zed, Antelope (2023.1) or Bobcat (2023.2) on a single ESXi node, no vCenter required, with Kolla-Ansible using Terraform and Cloud-init

 This Terraform project can deploy an all-in-one or multinode OpenStack Cluster on an ESXi host.
 It will take complete care of this by using the Terraform provider terraform-provider-esxi from josenk: